Updated: 2 February 2021

-After 25 September asset testing and the Liquid Assets Waiting Period will be reintroduced.
+On 25 September asset testing and the Liquid Assets Waiting Period were reintroduced.
 Details of the asset tests are available here.
-Partner income testing will also be changed.
+Partner income testing has also been changed.
 Your JobSeeker payment will be reduced by 27 cents (instead of 25 cents) for every dollar your partner earns over $1165 per fortnight.

 The Ordinary Waiting Period, Seasonal Worker Preclusion Period and Newly Arrived residents Waiting Period will all continue to be waived

 You won’t be able to get the JobSeeker Payment while you are receiving employee entitlements such as annual leave or sick leave or income protection benefits.

 After 4 August JobSeeker recipients are required to apply for at least 4 jobs per month and will incur penalties for refusing work.